 I’ve been looking for things to do in Vancouver since 1986.

-As a kid I was happy with a forest frolic, a dig for clams at the beach, or a trip to feed the squirrels in Stanley Park: then I grew up and wanted culture, cuisine, and cocktails.
+As a kid I was happy with forest trails, a dig for clams at the beach, or a trip to feed the squirrels in Stanley Park: then I grew up and wanted culture, cuisine, and cocktails.

-Today I’m comfortably in between, and this is only to your benefit oh trusting, tenacious tourist of Tuesdays to come!
+Today I’m comfortably in between and this will only be to your benefit.

 Here’s the most eclectic Vancouver to-do list online.